WordPress/gutenberg/docs/getting-started/glossary.md

 A type of block where the content of which may change and cannot be determined at the time of saving a post, instead calculated any time the post is shown on the front of a site.
 These blocks may save fallback content or no content at all in their JavaScript implementation, instead deferring to a PHP block implementation for runtime rendering.

-## Full Site Editing
+## Full Site Editor

-This refers to a collection of features that ultimately allows users to edit their entire website using blocks as the starting point.
-This feature set includes everything from block patterns to global styles to templates to design tools for blocks (and more).
-First released in WordPress 5.9.
+Deprecated term.
+See <a href="#settings-sidebar">Site Editor.</a>

 ## Global Styles

 The CSS styles generated by WordPress and enqueued as an embedded stylesheet in the front end of the site.
 The stylesheet ID is `global-styles-inline-css`.
-The contents of this stylesheet come from the default `theme.json` of WordPress, the theme's `theme.json`, and the styles provided by the user via the global styles sidebar in the site editor.
+The contents of this stylesheet come from the default `theme.json` of WordPress, the theme's `theme.json`, and the styles provided by the user via the global styles sidebar in the Site Editor.

 See [theme.json reference docs](/docs/reference-guides/theme-json-reference.md)</a>, the [how to guide](/docs/how-to-guides/themes/theme-json.md), and an introduction to [styles in the block editor](/docs/explanations/architecture/styles.md).